idris-hackers/software-foundations/CONTRIBUTING.md

 ```

 In a certain cases, we might want syntax highlighting for a language other than
 Idris or Emacs Lisp.
-For such cases, use the standard `\mintline` command, e.g.
+For such cases, use the standard `\mintinline` command,
+e.g.

 ```tex
 To declare a theorem in Coq, use \mintinline[]{coq}{Theorem}.